-Python back-end web frameworks, in the same way as Python, have easy-to-read syntax and are object-oriented and scalable.
+Python backend frameworks, in the same way as Python, have easy-to-read syntax and are object-oriented and scalable.
 With these frameworks, developers don’t need to worry about low-level details like sockets and protocols.

-In this article, four of the top Python back-end web frameworks are introduced, with their features, advantages and disadvantages highlighted as well.
-The aim of this article is to help you pick a back-end framework for your next web application or website.
+In this article, four of the top Python backend web frameworks are introduced, with their features, advantages and disadvantages highlighted as well.
+The aim of this article is to help you pick a backend Python framework for your next web application or website.

-Django is the most popular Python web framework for rapid web development.
+The Django python framework is the most popular Python web framework for rapid web development.
 It helps experienced developers save time by allowing them to focus on their website’s content rather than coding from scratch.

 - SEO optimized

 - Rapid development to get an MVP

 - Batteries included to avoid coding from scratch